ttenpi/lipu-tenpi/content/tokipona/catdict.md

 _note._ a version based on the 2023 linku survey results is coming soon:tm:.

+## contribute

+feel free to reach out to me and discuss changes.

+_note._ later i really should make the Figma file/link available.

 ## credits

 * original [single-sheet dictionary cheat sheet](https://blinry.org/toki-pona-cheat-sheet/) by blinry (CC0 license)